Choosing Bowings for Unbalanced Figures

-1: THE RETAKE AS A SOLUTION TO RHYTHMICAL ASYMMETRY
+1: THE RETAKE AS A SOLUTION TO BOW-DIVISION PROBLEMS

 If we can lift our bow off the string before or after the short note, then this enables us to move our bow, silently in the air, back to where we want it to be.
 This, along with “hooked bowings” (see below) is one of the easiest ways to solve the problems of bow division posed by repeated dotted figures.

-The subject of “retakes” has its own dedicated page:
+The subject of “retakes” is a large one and has its own dedicated page:

-2: HOOKED (OR PORTATO) BOWINGS AS A SOLUTION TO RHYTHMICAL ASYMMETRY
+2: HOOKED (OR PORTATO) BOWINGS AS A SOLUTION TO BOW-DIVISION PROBLEMS

-In those asymmetrical passages in which the musical articulation does not allow us to lift our bow off the string and thus “retake” it, we can avoid the bunnyhop accents (see below) by using “hooked bowings”.
-Here, we “hook in” the little note in the same bow direction as the previous longer note.
-The difference between hooked and portato is simply the amount of connection we have between the notes
+In those unbalanced figures in which the musical articulation does not give us enough time to lift our bow off the string and “retake” it, we can avoid the bunnyhop accents (see below) by using “hooked” bowings.
+Here, we “hook in” the little note in the same bow direction as the previous longer note, with a separation between the two impulses (bow strokes).

 The hook/portato is an alternative to the retake.
-Here below are the same three examples that we used to illustrate the retake, now bowed with the hooked bowing instead:
+Here below are three repertoire examples that can be bowed with either retakes or hooked bowings to solve the problems of unbalanced bow division:

 - an accent is caused on the little note(s) due to the fact that we need to use a suddenly much faster bow on it/them in order to get back to the end of the bow for the start of the next long note, or